 What is a limited company loan?

 A limited company loan is a type of business finance designed specifically for companies registered as limited companies with Companies House.
-In other words, it’s a funding option tailored to businesses that operate as separate legal entities, also referred to as Ltd, rather than sole traders or partnerships.
+In other words, it’s a funding option tailored to businesses that operate as separate legal entities, rather than sole traders or partnerships.
 When your business is a limited company, its finances are legally separate from your personal finances.
 This means the company can borrow money in its own name, and the debts belong to the business rather than to you as an individual director or owner.

 How do limited company loans work?